Best Thrifting in Asheville—A Local’s Perspective

 Hours: 11am to 5pm, Tuesday through Saturday.
 Closed Sundays and Mondays.

 Here we’re hitting something truly Ashevillean.
-With the Blue Ridge always in sight, locals and tourists alike love my hometown for its mountaineering opportunities.
+With the Blue Ridge always in sight, locals and tourists alike adore my hometown for its mountaineering opportunities.
 But these kinds of hobbies—hiking, camping, whitewater rafting—tend to run up a tab pretty quick.
 I thought we were trying to escape the constraints of civilization here, do I really need to shell out one hundred dollars for a water bottle?

 Well no. No you don’t.
-Because here at Second Gear, located in Asheville’s famous River Arts District, you can get new and used adventure gear spanning everything from camp stoves to crocs.
+Because here at Second Gear, located across from Asheville’s famous River Arts District, you can get new and used adventure gear spanning everything from camp stoves to crocs.
 And if you’re like me, and have a loved one in your life who stockpiles backpacks and outerwear that seemed useful at the time, but don’t quite do the trick, well, now’s your chance to trade all that stuff in.

 It's not your typical kind of thrifting, but Second Gear serves its noble purpose of providing just what you need for some discounted hiking in Asheville.